-Expertise: Issues in Africa including Poverty, Violence, Socio-politics, Child Development, Education, Child Labor, HIV/AIDS, Malaria, Leadership, Culture and the Church
+Expertise: Issues in Africa including Poverty, Violence, Socio-politics Child Development, Education, Child Labor, HIV/AIDS, Malaria, Leadership, Culture and the Church

-Sidney and his wife, Lydia, have three children and currently reside in Colorado Springs, Colorado.
+Sidney and his wife, Lydia, have three children and currently reside in Colorado Springs, Colo.
+Through Compassion, they sponsor Sheeba, a girl in India.
 In his spare time, Sidney enjoys reading world literature and traveling.

 Sidney has a bachelor’s degree in communications, a master’s degree in leadership and is a doctoral candidate in leadership and organizational development.